sav-che/TL-2/Authors/Bonati, Gustave Henri {std. Bonati} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 307](https://www.biodiversitylibrary.org/item/103859#page/317/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 307](https://www.biodiversitylibrary.org/page/33265504) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bonati, Gustave Henri {std.
 Bonati}|first entry]] for this author

 ### Author

 \* Bonati, Gustave Henri (1873-1927), French (Strasbourg born) pharmacist and botanist, Dr. pharm.
-Nancy 1918, pharmacist at Lure (Haute Saône), as botanist associated with William Barbey and G. Beauverd at the Boissier Herbarium in Genève. (*Bonati*).
+Nancy 1918, pharmacist at Lure (Haute Saône), as botanist associated with William Barbey and G. Beauverd at the Boissier Herbarium in Genève.
+**Abbreviated name**: *Bonati*

 #### Herbarium and types